From Excel to GPS: how an electrician saves €12,000 a year

 The spreadsheet says “site at 23 Via Roma”, but it doesn’t prove that Mario was actually there, nor what time he arrived and left.

 The client knows this.
 “You filled in this Excel sheet yourself; you could have put whatever you wanted in it.”
-And they’re right.
+And he’s right.

 How time tracking works for an electrician with GeoTapp